chucklever/i-d-nfs-acl/draft-cel-nfsv4-nfsacl.md

 In NFS versions 2 and 3, there are three rudimentary categories of access:

-Read access
+Read access:
 : Read access grants permission for a user to read a file or directory.

-Write access
+Write access:
 : Write access grants permission for a user to modify a file or directory.

-Execute access
+Execute access:
 : For a file, execute access grants permission for the user to treat the file content as executable.
 For a directory object, execute access grants permission for the user to perform a